Virtual Exchange - Students

 Skills for the 21st Century Workplace: the workplace is shifting to become more reliant on technology and a Virtual Exchange provides you with the perfect opportunity to gain more familiarity with collaborating online, developing your communication skills, problem solving cross-culturally, and more.
 This experience will also give you a specific example to talk about in job interviews when they ask about how you adapt to new situations.

-Flexability and Adaptability: you will be able to gain experience working across cultures and time zones, adapting to different learning environments, working with individuals whose first language may not be the same as yours, and those who have different perspectives or ways of doing things.
+Flexibility and Adaptability: you will be able to gain experience working across cultures and time zones, adapting to different learning environments, and working with individuals whose first language may not be the same as yours, and those who have different perspectives or ways of doing things.
 Being flexible and adaptable will be important skills to help you succeed in a Virtual Exchange.

 How Do I Find Virtual Exchange Opportunities?

 COMING SOON!
 We will add a list of courses offering VE opportunities.
 Check back for updates.

 Once we have a list of courses offering a VE component, you will be able to register for these courses on WebAdvisor like you would for any regular course.

 This means that your professor(s) has partnered with someone (it could be a professor at another university, an NGO, an international business, etc.) to offer a collaborative, intercultural experience in your course(s).

 In most cases, you will be partnered with students from another university and you will work together to complete a project.
 You will be graded by your professor and receive a U of G grade on your transcript as usual, but there will be an additional intercultural component included in your course that you can add to your resume and LinkedIn profile.